manavsehgal/opentheme/_posts/blog/2014-11-25-how-to-design-a-blog-in-jekyll.md

 This article discusses our design journey in creating a blog using Jekyll.

-### Target Features
+### OpenTheme Blog Features

 - A typical blog has a collection of chronological posts.
 - A component listing recent posts to display on home page.
 - A pagination component to leaf through posts in chronological order.
 - A post has an image, thumbnail, summary, title, permalink, and content.
 - Each post has tags classifying related posts.
 - Posts are classified under categories.
+- Viewing a post shows related posts based on lexical analysis of post content.

 ### Content Workflow